-Mandel Program for Local Leadership in Beer Sheva
+Mandel Program for Local Leadership in Beer Sheva: Cohorts 1 to 3

-The three previous cohorts of the program strived to train outstanding local leaders to work toward substantive change and improvement in the quality of life in Beer Sheva
+The first three cohorts of the program strived to train outstanding local leaders to work toward substantive change and improvement in the quality of life in Beer Sheva

 The Mandel Program for Local Leadership in Beer Sheva was established to train an outstanding group of local leaders to work toward substantive change and improvement in the quality of life in Beer Sheva and its environs.
 The participants in the program included local leaders active in areas such as education, welfare, and the arts, and who demonstrated community involvement, a desire to spearhead change, and a willingness to accept responsibility for what happens around them.